-Radiometric (C, Pb, Cs) profiles are frequently used to validate varve chronologies (Ojala et al., 2012; Zolitschka et al., 2015); however, ages derived from radiometric profiles are often systematically older than the varve chronology for several reasons (Bonk et al., 2015; Tian et al., 2005; Żarczyński et al., 2018).
-As the varve-only model for Columbine Lake consistently shows this divergence (Fig. 7f) we now discuss the merits and pitfalls of integrating the varve chronology with the independent radiometric age-depth model by exploring three possibilities: (1) the varve-only model is accurate and the calibrated C dates are accurate and the varve-only model underestimates the true sediment ages; or (3) both the model and the calibrated C dates have unknown systematic biases.
+Radiometric (14C, 210Pb, 137Cs) profiles are frequently used to validate varve chronologies (Ojala et al., 2012; Zolitschka et al., 2015); however, ages derived from radiometric profiles are often systematically older than the varve chronology for several reasons (Bonk et al., 2015; Tian et al., 2005; Żarczyński et al., 2018).
+As the varve-only model for Columbine Lake consistently shows this divergence (Fig. 7f) we now discuss the merits and pitfalls of integrating the varve chronology with the independent radiometric age-depth model by exploring three possibilities: (1) the varve-only model is accurate and the calibrated 14C dates are older than the true sediment ages; (2) the calibrated 14C dates are accurate and the varve-only model underestimates the true sediment ages; or (3) both the model and the calibrated 14C dates have unknown systematic biases.

 Radiocarbon dating in high-elevation lake sediments is often challenged by a paucity of adequate organic material (e.g., Arcusa et al., 2020; Schneider et al., 2018).
-To gather enough material for a standard graphite-based AMS measurement, the radiocarbon samples in this study were composed of a mixture of aquatic and terrestrial material (Table 3).
+To gather enough material for a standard graphite-based accelerator mass spectrometer (AMS) measurement, the radiocarbon samples in this study were composed of a mixture of aquatic and terrestrial material (Table 3).
 Samples of mixed composition have been shown to yield ages that are generally too old (Zander et al., 2019).
 Both aquatic and terrestrial macrofossils are associated with processes that can increase their apparent age.
-For example, aquatic organisms are subject to a hardwater effect due to dissolved inorganic carbon synthetization (Geyh et al., 1998, 1999), whereas terrestrial material might be significantly older than the enclosing sediment because of the lags between growth and deposition (Bonk et al., 2015).
-At least one of the seven radiocarbon dates is likely too old (IonPlus 3527), exceeding Bacon's 95 % uncertainty band (Fig. 7f).
-Despite the potential for other samples being too old, the MOIM chronology overlaps with all other radiocarbon samples (Fig. 8b), and the divergence between symmetrical varve-only and the radiometric independent model appear to increase with depth

-(Fig. 7f), both of which support the accuracy of the varve-based age model.
+For example, aquatic organisms are subject to a hard-water effect due to dissolved inorganic carbon synthetizing (Geyh et al., 1998, 1999), whereas terrestrial material might be significantly older than the enclosing sediment because of the lags between growth and deposition (Bonk et al., 2015).
+At least one of the seven radiocarbon dates is likely too old (IonPlus 3527), exceeding Bacon's 95% uncertainty band (Fig. 7f).
+Despite the potential for other samples being too old, the MOIM chronology overlaps with all other radiocarbon samples (Fig. 8b), and the divergence between the symmetrical varve-only and radiometric independent model appears to increase with depth (Fig. 7f), both of which support the accuracy of the varve-based age model.

-- 605 A younger varve chronology compared to the independent model would indicate varve under-counting.
+A younger varve chronology compared to the independent model would indicate varve under-counting.
 Varve count underestimation is recognized in sediment with poor varve appearance (Tian et al., 2005) and depending on the method used in building the chronology (Żarczyński et al., 2018).
-As discussed in section 5.1, both the sediment microstructures and the quality of the varve appearance are important sources of uncertainty in Columbine Lake: varves are thin, complex, and their formation mechanism appears to change through time.
-Additionally, the varve emulator is unlikely to have over-estimated the - 610 varve counts given the relatively stable sedimentation rate through time.
-Although observer bias does not appear important, since age deviations from the mean are both positive and negative, and for the reasons listed above, it is most likely that systematic under-counting is prevalent.
+As discussed in Sect.
+5.1, both the sediment microstructures and the quality of the varve appearance are important sources of uncertainty in Columbine Lake: varves are thin and complex, and their formation mechanism appears to change through time.
+Additionally, the varve emulator is unlikely to have overestimated the varve counts given the relatively stable sedimentation rate through time.
+Observer bias does not appear to be important, since age deviations from the mean are both positive and negative, and for the reasons listed above, it is most likely that systematic under-counting is prevalent.
 The MOIM satisfies all available evidence and is more accurate than relying on a single chronological method.